GHG Inventory Glossary

 Methane (CH4)

-A hydrocarbon that is a greenhouse gas with a global warming potential most recently estimated at 25 times that of carbon dioxide (CO2).
-Methane is produced through anaerobic (without oxygen) decomposition of waste in landfills, flooded rice fields, animal digestion, decomposition of animal wastes, production and distribution of natural gas and petroleum, coal production, and incomplete fossil fuel combustion.
-The GWP is from the IPCC's Fourth Assessment Report (AR4).
+A hydrocarbon that is a greenhouse gas with a global warming potential most recently estimated at 21.
+Methane is produced through anaerobic (without oxygen) decomposition of waste in landfills, animal digestion, decomposition of animal wastes, production and distribution of natural gas and petroleum, coal production, and incomplete fossil fuel combustion.
+(UNFCC)

 Metric Ton

-The tonne (t) or metric ton, sometimes referred to as a metric tonne, is an international unit of mass.
-A metric ton is equal to a Megagram (Mg), 1000 kilograms, 2204.6 pounds, or 1.1023 short tons.
+Common international measurement for the quantity of greenhouse gas emissions.
+A metric ton is equal to a Megagram, (Mg), 1000 kilograms, 2204.6 pounds, or 1.1023 short tons.
+(UNFCC)

 Mobile Sources